Don't let the minutia ruin your bond.

 At least that's how it feels.

-As April's issue of Psychology Today explains in an article entitled "You're Driving Me Crazy," petty annoyances can easily "coalesce into a vast, submerged force when they take on a different meaning in your mind – when you add them up as evidence of a character flaw or moral defect."
+An article in Psychology Today explains that petty annoyances can easily "coalesce into a vast, submerged force when they take on a different meaning in your mind, when you add them up as evidence of a character flaw or moral defect."
 But they don't have to.

-As they put it: "Every annoyance in a relationship is really a two-way street.
+"Every annoyance in a relationship is really a two-way street.
 Partners focus on what they're getting, not on what they're giving.
 But no matter how frustrating a partner's behavior, your interpretation is the greater part of it.
-What matters is the meaning you attach to it."
+What matters is the meaning you attach to it," the article says.

 But what interpretation, you might ask, could possibly make those socks in the hall and those whiskers in the sink any less aggravating?
 Is there really any deeper meaning (other than "I'm an inconsiderate jerk") to those empty milk cartons in the refrigerator?

-Read on, disgruntled lovers.
 There might be.
-Paraphrasing and reinterpreting much of what's covered in "You're Driving Me Crazy," we present here a few of the petty annoyances you should try to attach new meanings to, and how.
+Here a few of the petty annoyances you should try to attach new meanings to, and how.